CMS Plugin: Frequently Asked Questions

-- Is the plugin on every page in our CMS, regardless of exclusions in place in the platform?
+Is the plugin on every page in our CMS, regardless of exclusions in place on the platform?

 The plugin is on every page in the CMS.
 If an exclusion has been made on a certain page, the plugin will report the page as not found and not show data for that page.

-Yes, if a new page is published that will trigger a single page check of that page and reload when the page has finished crawling.
-It is good to know that if a page is not published, the page cannot be checked.
+That depends on the plugin and how your CMS Platform is set up.
+But for most of the CMS plugins, we do.
+When a new page is published it will trigger a single page check of that page and reload when the page has finished crawling.
+It is good to know that if a page is not published, the page cannot be checked unless you use the content check functionality, currently only available in our Adobe AEM plugin.
 The crawler cannot access a page that is not public without additional setup.
-This additional setup would include providing our crawler login credentials to crawl behind a login screen or whitelisting our crawler IPs on a private network.
-This does not include pages that considered drafts and not published.
+This additional setup would include providing our crawler login credentials to crawl behind a login screen or allowing our crawler IPs on a private network.
+This does not include pages that are considered drafts and not published.

 This is only currently possible with select plugins that have the PrePublish check functionality (AEM and Drupal 8+ plugins).
 For the PrePublish check, we only perform some of the checks.
 See details in the Adobe AEM Plugin User Manual, 'Checks available in PrePublish functionality'.
 Otherwise, the majority of Siteimprove checks will only run on published content.
 For more details on the Drupal 8+ PrePublish check functionality please visit this page: Drupal pre-publish content check